davidlamt/davidltran.com/src/posts/null-vs-undefined-js/index.md

 The idea that `null` relates to intentionality reminds me of API calls that return an empty array instead of some "undefined" value when there are no results.

-We are always looking for meaning behind code and the correct usage of `null` and `undefined` will help convey your intentions to future developers (maybe yourself)!
+We are always looking for clues in code and the correct usage of `null` and `undefined` will help convey your intentions to future developers (maybe yourself)!